 The actuarial models generate cash flow projections in the currency of the respective reinsurance treaty.
-Besides the best estimate scenario, shock scenarios according to the Solvency II standard model are generated.
+Besides the best estimate scenario, shock scenarios according to the Solvency II standard formula are generated.

 These cash flows are loaded into GRAG's Solvency II data mart.
-From there the cash flows are taken to RiskIntegrityTM, where the technical provisions and solvency capital requirements are calculated.
-The calculation and data-transfer process are highly automatized.
+From there the cash flows are taken to RiskIntegrityTM1, where the technical provisions and solvency capital requirements are calculated.
+The calculation and data-transfer processes are semi-automated.